DEFRA/future-flood-forecasting-web-portal-staging/README.md

 ## Azure SQL based clean build (NON-PRODUCTION USE ONLY)

 * Ensure the required environment variables are set.
-* Run ./tear-down.sh from the directory containing this file.
-The reporting and staging schemas will be **dropped** allowing a fresh run of all associated Liquibase changesets.
-Note that tear down does **not** drop things that cannot be included in a snapshot (such as users and user defined functions).
-Items excluded from tear down **must** be rolled back separately.
+* Run ./rollback.sh from the directory containing this file to rollback all Liquibase changsets.
 * Run ./bootstrap.sh from the directory containing this file.
 All Liquibase changesets will be run.

+### Teardown Functionality (NON-PRODUCTION USE ONLY)

+* Liquibase teardown functionality is provided through the script tear-down.sh in the directory containing this file.
+  Teardown causes the reporting and staging schemas to be **dropped** allowing a fresh run of all associated Liquibase changesets.
+Note that teardown does **not** drop things that cannot be included in a snapshot (such as users and user defined functions).
+Items excluded from teardown **must** be rolled back separately.
+  * Rollback functionality is recommended in preference to teardown functionality accordingly.

 ## Local Linux Host Based Docker Build

 * Ensure the required environment variables are set.
 * Run ./local-bootstrap.sh from  the directory containing this file.
-This creates a SQL Server 2017 instance containing a database called
+This creates a SQL Server 2022 instance containing a database called
   **fffswebportalstaging** running in a Docker container.
 Volumes are not used at present.
 All Liquibase changesets will be run.

 ## Contributing to this project